Python3pkg/FerrisNose/readme.md

 For Ferris apps, see the [testing documentation](http://ferris-framework.appspot.com/docs/users_guide/testing.html).

-For non-Ferris apps, create your test cases an inherit from ``ferrisnose.AppEngineTest``:
+For non-Ferris apps, create your test cases and inherit from ``ferrisnose.AppEngineTest``:

     from ferrisnose import AppEngineTest